← All workflows

 Questions

-Does the complaint meet Twombly/Iqbal plausibility standards?
+Does this complaint satisfy Twombly/Iqbal plausibility standards?

-Does it include willful infringement allegations?
+Does the complaint include willfulness allegations?

 Can I customize the complaint after it's generated?